 What is Missing from the Standard Process Definition?

 A lot!
-Let me give an example of why the overused standard process definition won’t describe most processes and why it fails during a process improvement project.
-At ESPN there is a basic process for submitting a background check for a new hire.
+Let me explain why the overused standard process definition won’t describe most processes and why it fails during a process improvement project.
+At ESPN, a basic process exists for submitting a background check for a new hire.
 The process is described below:

 what is a process help diagram